Lansing-Tech-Studio/mission-path-planner/README.md

 ### 1. Team Information

-- Enter your team name, logo URL (optional), and project description
+- Enter your team name, logo URL (optional), and plan description
 - This information will appear on printed plans

 ### 2. Select Mission Mat